anithamb/SOLIDITY_METACRAFTERS_BEG/README.md

 # Metacrafters Solidity BeginnerEVM Project1_Create token
 This is a learning project in solidity of Metacrafters.io.
 Solidity is a high-level programming language designed for implementing smart contracts.
+This simple program teachs  how to create, mint, and burn tokens in solidty.

 ## Description